 - Do employees feel their voice matters more than before?

 Adjust based on feedback.
 If participation is low, ask why.
 If evaluation is slow, speed it up.
-If ideas are not getting implemented, fix the process.
+If ideas aren't getting implemented, fix the process.
+Our guide on measuring ROI of innovation programmes covers the metrics in detail.

 How to Measure Success